kkritselis/NaNoGenMo2020/README.md

 **Fianl thoughts before starting**

 The game centered approaches would probably produce the most 'readable' content, but would require the most original content creation and would take a lot of work before getting any out put.
 The 'Shift' story stikes the right balance between original story and randomized DB/API content, but I fear 40 hours is not long enough to complete it.
 Instead, I am going to cobble together a story that starts with a speed dating section, the two hit it off, and wander through the entertainment district stopping at a comedy club and a karaoke bar before calling it a night

+---

+At the end of day one, Here is a sample of the output:

+I walked into the large conference hall unsure if I would stay.
+There were a series of tables arrainged in a loop around the outside of the room.

+Speed dating was way out of my comfort zone.

+Others gathered as the host explained the rules, when the bell rang, we were to find an open seat, women on the outside, men on the inside.
+When the bell rang again, men would move to the table on their left.
+Before beginning the next date, you have 60 seconds to rate the last date on your sheet.

+After an awkward pause the bell rings and I grab the nearest available chair.

+Hello, my name is .
+19 year old court clerk and I'm new to town, but I just moved here from Nashville, Tennessee.

+Hey!
+I am Raymond and I am a 24 year old forester originally from Henderson, Nevada.

+Hey!
+I am (clears throat) William.
+31 year old dishwasher and I'm new to town, but I just moved here from Lewiston.

+Hello, (ahem) my name is Bianca and I'm a 22 year old nuclear engineer born and raised in Gainesville, Florida.

+I'm Bryan and I am a 31 year old phlebotomist originally from Elizabeth.

+Hi all, I'm ...uh Mary I'm a 44 year old lawyer born and raised in Worcester.

+### Day Two

+Weekend two didn't go as planned... life and a new project at work interfered.

+I was able to a few hours in, mainly rebuilding my character generator class.
+The work project is due Friday, and I and hoping to get a lot of work done next weekend.